 - All varieties of body soaps, shampoos, and stick deodorants are permitted for use on Pesach regardless of their ingredients.

 - All types of ointments, creams, nail polish, hand lotions, eye shadow, eyeliner, mascara, blush, foot and face powders, ink or paint may be used regardless of their ingredients.

 - Colognes, perfumes, hairspray, shaving lotions and deodorants that have denatured alcohol (listed as SD, SDA, [or with a number or letter i.e. SD29C or SD40], SD Alcohol, Alcohol, Denatured Alcohol or Ethyl Alcohol) cannot be used on Pesach unless they appear on a reliable list.
 This only applies to products in a pure liquid state.

-- Lipsticks, toothpaste and mouthwash that contain chametz should not be used.
+- Lipsticks and mouthwash that contain chametz should not be used.

 12. FAST OF THE FIRSTBORN

-The “Fast of the Firstborn” is usually held on Passover eve.
-This year, Erev Pesach falls on Friday, March 30.
-It begins at 5:33 am and ends at 7:57 pm.
-Those obligated to fast include a firstborn son and the father of a firstborn son who is too young to fast (according to custom).
+The “fast of the firstborn” is usually held on Passover eve.
+This year, it is moved to Thursday, March 25.
+It begins at 5:45 AM.
+Those obligated to fast include a firstborn son, and the father of a firstborn son who is too young to fast (according to custom).

 A person is permitted to break this fast by attending a Seudat Mitzvah — such as a Bris Milah or Pidyon Haben.
 It has become customary to schedule the completion of a Talmudic tractate (siyum) on this day, since those who join in the accompanying meal are exempted from fasting.
-We will be leading a siyum on Friday morning immediately following morning services.
+We will be leading a siyum on Thursday, March 25th at 7:30 AM via Zoom.